-- Sesame Oil and Avocado Oil: The sesame oil is crucial for flavor, but you can use any neutral cooking oil in place of the avocado oil: peanut, vegetable, or whatever you like!
+- Sesame Oil and Avocado Oil: The sesame oil is crucial for flavor.

-- Snap Peas: The star of the show!
-Make sure they’re washed and dried well, so the oil doesn’t spatter too much when you cook them.
+- Snap Peas: Washed and dried well so the oil doesn’t spatter when you cook them.

 - Salt and Pepper: To taste.

 - Toasted Sesame Seeds: For garnishing the dish.

 - Saute the Snap Peas.
 Heat the avocado oil and sesame oil in a medium or large skillet set over high heat.
-Add the snap peas to the heated oil; turn down the heat slightly and saute the snap peas for about two minutes, shaking the pan to cook them evenly.
+Add the snap peas to the heated oil; turn down the heat and saute the peas for two minutes, shaking the pan to cook them evenly.

-- Add the Soy Sauce and Let the Snap Peas Rest.
-Once the two minutes is up, stir in the soy sauce and let that cook for another twenty seconds or so.
-Take the skillet off the heat, and cover it with a lid or a piece of foil.
+- Add the Soy Sauce.
+Stir in the soy sauce and let that cook for another twenty seconds or so.
+Take the skillet off the heat and cover it with a lid or a piece of foil.
 Let the snap peas rest for five minutes.
-This gives the flavors a chance to take in.

 - Enjoy!
 Stir the snap peas and season with salt and pepper to taste.
-Depending on your soy sauce, you may not need much (or any) salt.
 Sprinkle with sesame seeds, and serve warm.

-- Dry the Peas: If your peas are damp or freshly-washed when you add them to the hot pan, the water and oil will create spatters which can make a big mess, and even worse, cause burns!
-So make sure to dry the peas well with a paper towel or clean kitchen towel before cooking.
+- Dry the Peas: Make sure to dry the peas well with a paper towel or clean kitchen towel before cooking.